 Ready to check out repositioning cruises for yourself?
 Start here:

-Nearly every cruise line out there has repositioning cruises, as they don’t want their ships to sit idle in the off-seasons.
-To date, we have thoroughly enjoyed three Princess repositioning cruises, and have had great experiences sailing with Azamara, Royal Caribbean, and NCL.
+Nearly every cruise line out there offer repositioning cruises, as they don’t want their ships to sit idle in the off-season.
+To date, we have thoroughly enjoyed three Princess repositioning cruises and have had great experiences sailing with Azamara, Royal Caribbean, and NCL.
 If you are ready to give them a try:

 Don’t forget travel insurance